CollierCZ/docs-media/java-rx-sdk-reame.md

 | withDeliveryApiUrl | Sets custom URL of Kentico Cloud Endpoint
 | withDeliveryPreviewApiUrl | Sets custom URL of Kentico Cloud preview Endpoint
 | withThrowExceptionForUnknownTypes | If enabled, SDK will throw Exception if it cannot find strongly typed model (type resolver) for certain item in response
 | withDefaultQueryConfig | Sets default query config for all queries made within SDK.
-This is useful when you want to set default behavior and then override it on per query level.
+This is useful when you want to set default behavior and then override it on a per-query level.

 Example: